 Over habituation.
-Food dependance.
+Food dependence.
 Unsuited human diet.
 Luring them down from the canopy.

 Pesek is such a beauty!
-We haven’t much details about her personal story, or how she ended up in the Bohorok Center years ago.
+We haven’t many details about her personal story, or how she ended up in the Bohorok Center years ago.
 We suspect one of the few known scenarios: caught at a young age, her mother killed so that the poacher(s) could get to and sold the infant (her) to become an exotic pet.
-Or maybe she was as the result of human-wildlife conflict in the vicinity of a palm oil or timber plantation.
+Or maybe she was as the result of the human-wildlife conflict in the vicinity of a palm oil or timber plantation.
 She survived all that, got rescued and then released.
 Here she was in front of us with a baby.
-Of course it is quite emotional to be in their presence, but when you dig a little, or peep behind the touristic curtain, this feeling of wonder turns to sadness.
-The sadness in this case is about what is happening to her and her infants now in this corner of the forest.
+Of course, it is quite emotional to be in their presence, but when you dig a little or peep behind the touristic curtain, this feeling of wonder turns to sadness.
+The sadness, in this case, is about what is happening to her and her infants now in this corner of the forest.

 I reached out to my backpack to get my camera out.
 Our guide warned me to do it very slowly and further away so as to avoid exciting Pesek.
 Pesek is always on the look for what comes out of your bag.
 It might be food!
 This is a big issue.
 Pesek spends much of her time doing just that: looking for our food, waiting to be provisioned (by us humans).
 She has been recorded to spend as much as 30% of her activity time, interacting this way.
 While she is waiting or interacting more forcefully with us humans to get that food (sometimes stealing a bag), she is not doing what unhabituated orangutans do: foraging in the canopy, traveling, socializing, caring for her infants, etc.